Code-Institute-Submissions/reaction-game/README.md

 ![Image of four different screensizes](assets/images/mockup.png)

 # Catch Me If You Can
 Catch Me If You Can is a game to test the player's reaction time.
-In a playful setting, the goal is for the player to click on as many items possible before the set timeframe of the game ends.
+In a playful setting, the goal is for the player to click on as many items as possible before the set timeframe of the game ends.
 The target items will show themselves randomly on the webpage, in position as well as within various time intervals.
 The score is based on the reaction time.

 Follow this link to play the [game](https://helena-p.github.io/reaction-game)